geoblocks/d3-helper/README.md

 Extends BaseD3ChartSVG.
 Class that provides functions to manage cartesian charts (for bars, scatterplots, lines...)
-Mainly manage the axis of cartesian charts.
+Mainly manage the axes of cartesian charts.
-Supported axis data types are: Date, number and text.
+Supported axes data types are: Date, number and text.

 ### Supported browsers